JJ/hoborg/text/text.md

 midget-eye level) that it was on the brink of ripping the bottom part off all by itself, so it had to be changed.
-That goes to say that circus people are pretty much like the next guy, only a bit dustier and a bit more skilled on separarating marks from their hardly-or-softly-as-if-anybody-cared earned money.
+That goes to say that circus people are pretty much like the next guy, only a bit dustier and a bit more skilled on separating marks from their hardly-or-softly-as-if-anybody-cared earned money.

 I had to push Vince and some other circus guys who had heard about the